Verified Performance Record

 $144,000 Prime Contract Value

-Hurricane Helene struck Guilford Courthouse National Military Park and left behind 600+ hazard trees across 57 acres, 3,600 tons of fuel load, and a condition that most parks would have addressed by closing the gate.
-Guilford Courthouse remained fully operational.
-With approximately 1,200 daily visitors using 5.25 miles of roadway and 5 miles of trail, closure was not an option the agency was willing to accept.
+Hurricane Helene left behind 600+ hazard trees across 57 acres, 3,600 tons of fuel load, and conditions that most parks would have addressed by closing the gate.
+With approximately 1,200 daily visitors using 5.25 miles of roadway and 5 miles of trail, closure was not an option.

-The Arborist executed the full mitigation scope over 15 days.
-The team also integrated invasive species suppression — removing stiltgrass and kudzu throughout the fuel reduction operations — going beyond contract requirements to support long-term ecosystem recovery.
+The Arborist executed the full scope over 15 days and integrated invasive species suppression — removing stiltgrass and kudzu beyond contract requirements.
 The park never closed.
-The hazard exposure is gone.
 Ecosystem recovery is ahead of schedule.

 Verified Performance Metrics